-- Note: 1.
+Note: 1.
 The EREN, ER, WREN, WR, RDEN and RD cannot be set high at the same time in one instruction.

-The WR and RD cannot be set high at the same time. - 2.
-Ensure that the f{SUB} clock is stable before executing the erase or write operation. - 3.
+- 2. Ensure that the f{SUB} clock is stable before executing the erase or write operation. - 3.
 Ensure that the erase or write operation is totally complete before changing the contents of the EEPROM related registers or activating the IAP function.